 You can find these delightful creatures in the taiga, old-growth taiga, snowy taiga, and grove biomes.
 If you wish to tame a fox in Minecraft, you have to take some cruel steps.
 Our linked guide covers the taming process in depth.

-A gift of the newly added mangrove swamps, frogs are small passive mobs that spawn only in the swamp biomes of Minecraft.
+A gift of the newly added mangrove swamps, frogs are small passive mobs that spawn only in the swamp biomes.
 The frogs can generate in three different colors (orange, white, and green) depending upon the temperature of their spawn biome.
 But irrespective of their color, every frog shares the same characteristics and loves to eat small magma cubes and slimes.

-Horses are common passive mobs that can be tamed and ridden in Minecraft.
+Horses are common passive mobs that can be tamed and ridden.
 Unlike a donkey, you can’t put a chest on a horse.
-Instead, as an alternative, Minecraft enables you to equip armor onto your horse, and they even run faster than most mobs.
+Instead, as an alternative, Minecraft enables you to equip armor onto your horse, and they even run faster than most other creatures.
 Both of these features make horses reliable during combat and can play a role in your medieval house ideas in Minecraft.

 You can find a herd of up to 6 horses spawning in the plains and savanna biomes.
 Each horse has one of 35 horse skins in Minecraft, which can have seven different colors and five different markings.
-To collect all the horses variants, use golden apples or golden carrots to breed them.
+To collect all variants, use golden apples or golden carrots to breed horses.

 Mooshroom is a variant of cows that only spawns in the rare mushroom fields biome.
 It has mushrooms growing out of its body that the player can pluck with shears.
 Naturally, only a red Mooshroom spawns in Minecraft.
 But if this mob gets stuck by lightning, then it can turn into a brown Mooshroom with brown mushrooms growing from its body.